Setting up the AWS CLI - AWS Command Line Interface

 Amazon EC2 instance metadata credentials

 This example is for the credentials obtained from the hosting Amazon EC2 instance metadata.
-For more information, see Use credentials for Amazon EC2 instance metadata.
+For more information, see Using Amazon EC2 instance metadata as credentials in the AWS CLI.

 Credentials file